Ever heard of probiotics to reduce ATP?

 Our unique process applies high-temperature steam vapor to the surface which penetrates and destroys germs and biofilm while cleaning very effectively.
 Then, for additional protection, we add a layer of probiotic bacteria to the surface through a super-fine mist.

 That’s right!
-Like probiotics in yogurt or dietary supplements for stomach and immune health, similar probiotics help sanitize and make your environment healthier at the microscopic level in several ways:
+Like probiotics in yogurt or dietary supplements for stomach and immune health, similar probiotics help make your environment healthier at the microscopic level in several ways:

 - overcrowding a surface so germs can’t settle and thrive

 - “quorum sensing” telling germs to stop replicating or be destroyed

 - consuming the food sources germs would normally eat like dead skin cells, micronutrients in sweat, old food, etc.

 What’s more, the probiotic bacteria keep working and reducing ATP for several days.
 So when you pick up your child from school and place them in the car seat, those same probiotics are still living in the seat reducing ATP between points of interest.